Madelene/100-days-of-code/log.md

 **Thoughts:**
 - Feeling a bit more comfortable with the flow of grabbing data from a third party API and displaying it!
+- Competing Against Luck reminds me of a Ted Talk I saw on YouTube about "finding the Why" in your purpose.